-Please use the grant application entitled "County-Allocated Competitive EmPOWER Clean Energy Communities FY2016 Low-to-Moderate Income Grant Program Application."
-This document can be found on the Maryland Energy Administration EmPOWER Clean Energy Communities Low-to-Moderate Income Grant Program webpage.
+Please use the grant application entitled "County-Allocated Competitive Clean Energy Communities FY2017 Low-to-Moderate Income Grant Program Application."
+This document can be found on the Maryland Energy Administration Clean Energy Communities Low-to-Moderate Income Grant Program webpage here.
 Additional supporting documents should be attached as necessary.

-Applications must be submitted to the Maryland Energy Administration as outlined below by Monday, November 30, 2015.
+Applications must be submitted to the Maryland Energy Administration as outlined below by Friday, January 6, 2017.

-For applicants applying for grants in in multiple counties, a separate application must be submitted for each county-specific grant.
+For applicants applying for grants in multiple counties, a separate application must be submitted for each county-specific grant.
 Combined applications for multiple counties will not be evaluated.